T3p/t3p.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

+##Applications to RLSS 2023 are open until Mar 27!
+All info [here](https://rlsummerschool.com/application/)

 I'm a postdoctoral researcher at [Universitat Pompeu Fabra](https://www.upf.edu/web/ai-ml), Barcelona, and a recipient of the scolarship "Ayudas Juan de la Cierva-Formación 2021".

 I obtained my **PhD** in Information Technology from **Politecnico di Milano**, Italy, with a dissertation on "Safe Policy Optimization".